 Change Happens grew out of a part-time private practice, after Renee Simone obtained her license for social work in January 2004.
 The business incorporated in 2008.
 We are supportive of spiritual energy, committed to de-stigmatizing labels, and we practice with cultural awareness.

 Renee has a master’s degree from Smith College School for Social Work.
 She is a Licensed Independent Clinical Social Worker and a Licensed Alcohol and Drug Counselor.
-She has added her Adult and Gerontology Nurse Practitioner license with her Doctorate of Nursing Practice from Quinnipiac University and continues with her training in Eye Movement Desensitization Reprocessing therapy, which can help clear symptoms of panic, anxiety or depression.
+She is a Board Certified, Licensed Nurse Practitioner in both Adult and Gerontology and Psychiatric Mental Health specialities.
+She obtained her Doctorate of Nursing Practice from Quinnipiac University and Postdoctoral Psychiatric Mental Health Certification from Regis College.
+She continues with her training in Eye Movement Desensitization Reprocessing therapy, which can help clear symptoms of panic, anxiety or depression.
 Renee works with individuals, couples, families, adolescents and groups.
 She believes addiction is a form of trauma to the mind, body and spirit, and she specializes in integration of physical, mental health and substance abuse issues.
 She has a waiver to prescribe Suboxone in the treatment of opioid dependence.
-She is due to add her post-Doctorate specialty certification as a Psychiatric Mental Health Nurse Practitioner by May of 2020.

 Andrew has a master’s degree from the University of Massachusetts at Amherst and is a Licensed Mental Health Counselor.
 His therapeutic approach is relational, collaborative, and client-centered.
 His areas of expertise include recovery from various forms of trauma, healing from depression, grief and loss, and addressing stress, self-esteem, and spirituality issues.
 He works with adults and couples.
 Andrew is also fluent in Spanish.